Should India Host the Olympics? A Cautionary Tale (Part 2)

 Japan's loss

 Japan this year might be able to ward off the cost of hospitality as this would be a no-spectator event, but it would still be foregoing revenue from ticket sales.
 According to the Kansai University estimates, the combined loss for Tokyo by staging Summer and Paralympics without spectators would be $23.1 billion.
-Remember Japan’s conservative estimate of the Tokyo spend is pegged at $15 billion, which means the city stands to lose $8 billion outright.
-However, the figures are likely to escalate as they do not take into account the $15 billion already spent/lost hosting the games.

 So, are there not any success stories?
-There are, for instance, Los Angeles (1984) managed to earn a surplus, but it was largely due to the city already having the infrastructure to host the Games.
+There are.
+For instance, Los Angeles (1984) managed to earn a surplus, but it was largely due to the city already having the infrastructure to host the Games.
 Also, the city managed to arm-twist the IOC into favourable deals as not many were willing to organise the games, more so, after learning from what happened to Montreal.
 That are other examples as well, but with earnings so paltry that they are not the representatives of the pro-Olympics banner, but mere outliers.

 India's Commonwealth Disaster